LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/studio.rst

    Go ahead and ``stage``, ``add``, and ``commit`` your new changes.
-   Remebmer you can use ``git add .`` to add all files to your commit.
+   Remember you can use ``git add .`` to add all files to your commit.
    At this point, you can use the stand-alone terminal that you started with or switch over to the terminal within Visual Studio.
    Your choice.
 The output format may vary slightly between Windows, Mac, and Visual Studio terminals, but the commands and overall results will be the same.